 Next, let's talk about what those tiny gaps and sticky spots are doing to your energy bills.

-2. Is Your Front Door Causing Drafts or High Energy Bills?
+2. Is Your Front Door Causing Drafts or Higher Energy Bills in Pittsburgh?

 Noticing a chill near your door in the winter or a spike in your utility bills?
 Your front door could be the culprit.